MicrosoftDocs/ATADocs/ATADocs/working-with-ata-console.md

 To log in using SSO, make sure the ATA console site is defined as a local intranet site in your browser and that you access it using a shortname or an localhost.

-> [!NOTE]
-> In addition to logging each suspicious activity and health alert, every configuration change you make in the ATA Console is audited in the Windows Event Log on the ATA Center machine, under **Applications and services log** and then **Microsoft ATA**.
-Each login to the ATA console is audited as well.<br></br>  Configuration affecting the ATA Gateway is also logged in the Windows Event Log of the ATA Gateway machine.

 ## The ATA Console